 4. Do You Feel Exhausted?

 Fatigue or exhaustion can be caused by a huge range of physical and psychological issues, but it’s always worth considering the role of serotonin.
-Energy production requires adequate levels of serotonin, and so you can see a big difference in your fatigue levels if you ensure you have enough of this neurotransmitter available.
+Energy production requires adequate levels of serotonin.
+Therefore, you can see a big difference in your fatigue levels if you ensure you have enough of this neurotransmitter available.

 5. Is Your Digestive System Acting Up?

 If you don’t already have a diagnosed digestive disorder, an increase in symptoms like abdominal cramping, gas and irregular bowel movements could signal a problem with serotonin.
-Of course, you should always be tested for a full spectrum of more serious physical problems, but when all else has been ruled out it could be time to focus on changing neurotransmitter levels.
+Of course, you should always be tested for a full spectrum of more serious physical problems.
+However, when all else has been ruled out it could be time to focus on changing neurotransmitter levels.

 6. Are You Having Trouble Sleeping?

 Since serotonin levels are also connected with the sleep cycle, low serotonin can leave you struggling to fall asleep or making it hard to stay asleep once you go to bed.
-This is because a dearth of serotonin impacts on the production of melatonin, the chemical primarily responsible for regulating your sleep patterns.
+This is because of a dearth of serotonin impacts on the production of melatonin; this is the chemical primarily responsible for regulating your sleep patterns.

-Once again, there can be many causes of insomnia, but in the absence of other explanations (and in the presence of other symptoms) it’s sensible to consider whether low serotonin is the root cause.
+Once again, there can be many causes of insomnia.
+However, in the absence of other explanations (and in the presence of other symptoms), it’s sensible to consider whether low serotonin is the root cause.

 7. Has Your Libido Changed?

 Finally, don’t forget that serotonin can also influence how you feel about (and experience) sex.
-In particular, low levels of serotonin can leave you more interested in having sex while at the same time reducing your ability to feel emotionally close to your partner when you’re physically intimate.
+In particular, low levels of serotonin can leave you more interested in having sex.
+However, an imbalance of serotonin can also reduce your ability to feel emotionally close to your partner when you’re physically intimate.